-AGR was assigned to provide technical recommendation for pilots, assess the economics, uncertainty and risk analysis of Heglig field to ensure the development of more efficient oil recovery techniques that would be technically, economically and environmentally more viable.
+AGR provides technical assessment of pilots, the economics, uncertainty and risk analysis to ensure development of more efficient oil recovery techniques that would be technically, economically and environmentally viable.

-Following secession 2011, Sudan’s hydrocarbon production reduced from approximately 450,000 to 100,000 barrel-per-day (bpd), rendering the Sudanese production status from a substantial oil exporter to a nation just self-sufficient in petroleum.
+Following secession 2011, Sudan’s hydrocarbon production reduced from approximately 450 000 barrels per day to 100 000 barrels per day, rendering the Sudanese production status from a substantial oil exporter to a nation just self-sufficient in petroleum.
 Sudan is currently producing about 250 000 barrels per day.

 The EOR activity in Sudan was administrated by the Norwegian Petroleum Directorate (NPD) on behalf of OfD.
-International Petroleum Associates Norway (IPAN) were contracted to be technical advisors to OfD (NPD) whereby AGR were sub-contracted to perform the technical studies and training, concentrating on best methodology for the Enhanced Oil Recovery of Heglig oilfield.
+International Petroleum Associates Norway (IPAN) were contracted to be technical advisors of OfD (NPD) and AGR were sub-contracted to IPAN to perform the technical studies and training, concentrating on best methodology for the Enhanced Oil Recovery of Heglig oilfield.

 Various scenarios of EOR strategies

-Based on the outcome of the sector model screening, it was decided that the EOR actions to be incorporated in the full field model would be: Horizontal producers in Aradeiba F/Bentiu 1 and Polymer Injection in Aradeiba Main and Aradeiba F/Bentiu 1.
+Based on sector model screening, it was decided that the EOR actions to be incorporated to the full field model were: Horizontal producers in Aradeiba F/Bentiu 1 and Polymer Injection in Aradeiba Main and Aradeiba F/Bentiu 1.

-Reference Case - pertained to full field model with existing drilling and production plans for oilfield without any EOR actions.
+Reference Case- pertains to full field model with existing drilling and production plans for oilfield without any EOR actions.

 Horizontal Producer Wells

-New infill wells within reservoirs (Aradeiba F/Bentiu 1) required specific length to obtain an adequate initial production (PI) and sufficient reservoir contact, the presence of underlying active aquifer preferred.
-Simulations including inflow control device (ICD) completion gave small increase to the overall recovery.
+New infill wells within reservoirs - Aradeiba F/Bentiu 1 – require a specific length to obtain an adequate initial productivity and sufficient reservoir contact.
+Simulations including inflow control device (ICD) completion giving a small increase to the overall recovery.
 Horizontal wells will also reduce the water conning from the underlying aquifer.
 The risks pertaining to horizontal drilling was a combination of more directional well placement and associated expenses in comparison to vertical wells, requiring more thorough planning.

 A Combination of Producer Wells and Polymer Injection

-All cases were constrained by a stepwise decline in total field liquid rate, starting at 220,000 bbl/day.
-The stepwise decline in liquid rate was based on liquid production in the Reference case.
-The plan for Heglig two new water injectors in Aradeiba Main were planned for pressure maintenance.
+All cases were constrained by a stepwise decline in total field liquid rate which was similar in all simulation cases and based on the reference case.
+In the current plan for Heglig in 2014, two new water injectors in Aradeiba Main were planned for pressure maintenance.

 Figure 1: Simulation Results – EOR Potential and Production Curves

-As illustrated in Figure 1, applied EOR actions generated extra oil compared to the Reference case.
-Evidently horizontal wells saw increase of the cumulative production instantly after application, whilst it is some time until the effect of the polymer injection was not seen until the recovered volumes.
+As illustrated in Figure 1, the applied EOR actions generate extra oil compared to the Reference case.
+Evidently horizontal wells increase the cumulative production instantly after application, whilst it is some time until the effect of the polymer injection is seen in the recovered volumes.

 G & G